leonciocasabuena/9siliconcs3/q1/MyOOPSeedSystem_Part4/advancedRelationships.md

 ---
 ## Existing System Description:
 ### What classes currently exist in your system?
-Class 1: Instrument
+● Class 1: Instrument

-Class 2: Musician
+● Class 2: Musician

 ### What problem or limitation exists in your current design?

-● repeated attributes;

-● repeated methods;
+● Repeated attributes

-● classes that are too large;

-● unclear ownership;
+● Repeated methods

-● temporary actions incorrectly modeled.
+●

 ---
 ## Inheritance Relationship: